 If confirmed, the finding may mean it's a good idea to routinely track blood pressure in premature babies, write the researchers.

+They included Stefan Johansson, MD, of Sweden's Karolinska Institute.
 Johansson is a neonatologist -- a specialist in caring for newborns.

 The study appears in Circulation.